jonny64/winston-sentry-dia/README.md

 A simple winston transport that logs [dia.js](https://github.com/do-/dia.js/) errors to sentry.

-This transport is for winston 3.x and uses the new `@sentry/node` SDK.
+This transport is for winston 3.x and uses `@sentry/node` SDK.

 ## Installation